 Fault Required for Defamation

-This article discusses defamation regarding public officials versus private persons.
+This article discusses defamation causes of action (claims) regarding public officials versus private persons.

 Common Law Rules

-At common law, once a plaintiff proved that a statement was defamatory, the court presumed that the statement was false.
+Under common law, a defamation lawsuit plaintiff only needed to prove that a statement was defamatory.
+The court then presumed that a false statement of fact existed.
 The rules did not require that the defendant know that the statement was false or defamatory in nature.
 The only requirement was that the defendant must have intentionally or negligently published the information.